Last Updated on 15/06/2026 by Armands Sprogis

 If parents don’t have or don’t want to use dummy, as them to clean hands and use little pinkie to suck on instead.

-If parents point blank refuse to use any of these techniques then I would recommend swaddling baby (pretty tight but within safety guideline of being able to place two fingers behind it) and do breastfeeding.
+If parents point blank refuse to use any of these techniques, then I would recommend swaddling baby (pretty tight but within the safety guidelines of being able to place two fingers behind it) and do breastfeeding.

-After the feed, I would family photos and then move baby to prop like a bucket, basket for photos.
+After the feed, I would take family photos and then move the baby to prop like a bucket or, basket for photos.
 Still wrapped up.
 Take these portraits and slowly remove wraps so you can see feet and hands.

 A newborn baby is awake and fed but upset.